Spotted Lanternfly Inspires Montgomery County Photographer To Create Mini Horror Film

 NORTH WALES, Pa.
 (CBS) — If you haven’t seen one yet in person, you soon likely will.
-The Spotted Lanternfly, an invasive fly originally from Asia, made its way into the Delaware Valley.
+The spotted lanternfly, an invasive fly originally from Asia, made its way into the Delaware Valley.

-The invasion has inspired the creativity of a Montgomery County photographer, who made a horror film with the Lanternfly as the star.
+The invasion has inspired the creativity of a Montgomery County photographer, who made a horror film with the lanternfly as the star.

 Mike Allebach’s North Wales photography studio Allebach Photography is normally booked for couples sharing an intimate moment.